U.S. Incorporation Services

 To establish a new company in the U.S., we first need to clarify your business, objectives, and goals.
 In the U.S., the laws are completely different in each state that it may seem like a different country.
 We first clarify the characteristics of the products or services you are trying to provide.
 Then, based on that, we will research local information such as prices, salaries, land, housing, etc. in each city in the U.S.

-Based on this information, we will carefully discuss with you which state would be the most appropriate to incorporate in.
-We will make a proposal on which state would be the most appropriate to incorporate in.
+Based on this information, we will carefully discuss with you which state would be most appropriate to incorporate in.
+We will make a proposal on which state would be most appropriate to incorporate in.
 At this time, we will also discuss investment plans, recruitment plans and work visa arrangements, etc.

 Points to consider when selecting a state

 - Which markets will you focus your business on? (e.g., Eastern, Midwestern, Internal, Western)

 - How will you reach your target customers?